Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

 To create an authentication access key pair.
 Open up the side menu from the rightward pointing arrow.
-In this example we are opening the side menu for the project 462000008, for which we will create the authentication key pair for.
+In this example, we are opening the side menu for project 462000008, for which we will create the authentication key pair for.

 <figure>